perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

-The external minus sign is used (instead of an internal caret), because Perl 6 allows proper set operations on character classes, and the minus sign is the âdifferenceâ operator.
+The external minus sign is used (instead of an internal caret), because Perl 6 allows proper set operations on character classes, and the minus sign is the “difference” operator.
 So we could also create:

         # Perl 6
         / < <alpha> - [A-Za-z] >+ /   # All alphabetics except A-Z or a-z